 In 1985, producer Quincy Jones gave Lionel Richie and Michael Jackson the deadline of a lifetime: In one day, they were to write a song to help end famine in Africa.
 Watch as Lionel reflects on creating the song that would become a worldwide phenomenon.

 When singer Alicia Keys hit it big, she knew she was finally living the dream she always had for herself.
-Still, she says, her new success had its challenges.
-"I didn't even know where I lived half the time," she says.
-Watch as she opens up about handling her fame in the beginning and how she got through it.

 By 1959, Berry Gordy had become known for his songwriting talent, but he had his sights set on something bigger: owning his own record company.
 Watch Berry describe how he turned $800 and a small Detroit studio into Motown's first headquarters, and hear about Berry's 'assembly-line approach' that helped create some of music's biggest stars.

 Download the TV Guide app for iPhone, iPad and Android!